 What Law Applies?

 Another factor the court will consider is the law that will apply to the dispute.
 For example, in a personal injury case, typically, the law of the location where the accident or the injury occurred will apply.
 There’s also the determination regarding the availability of evidence and the availability of witnesses.
-In addition, if the viewing of
+In addition, if the viewing of a premises is required by the court or the jury to determine the outcome, then that might weigh in favor of a dismissal for Forum Non-Conveniens.

 Public Interest Factors